NeuroDataDesign/tealeaf/book-reports/sporf.md

 - Why sparse matrices?
 > Li et al. [8] demonstrates that very sparse random projections, in which a large fraction of entries in A are zero, can maintain high accuracy and significantly speed up the matrix multiplication by a factor of sqrt(p) or more.
 - See Section 3.1 for the distribution for a sparse matrix

+### A quick aside about MORF
+- Manifold Forests (MORF) are a _further_ extension of SPORF
+- MORF operates on structured data (ie data where the indices encode important important information)
+- MORF uses the structure of the data to create data-minded projection matrices
+- The projections considered by MORF are a subset of SPORF

 ## Needs